pesto-students/p4--indranil-dhanunjayalakshmi/Week-10/url-shortner/README.md

 Start the project using:
 `npm start`

-The ToDo app will be live on http://localhost:3000
+The URL shortener app will be live on http://localhost:3000